 (A).
-Take a look at the green box in the figure above: it shows the so-called 'active spectrum'.
+Take a look at the blue box in the figure above: it shows the so-called 'active spectrum'.
 What does this mean?

 The concept of active spectrum is easier to illustrate with the following example: as we said before, in general all the spectra in an arrayed item are processed exactly with the same processing operations.
 For example, same level of zero filling, same apodization function, same FT type, same phase correction, etc. However, it i's possible that some particular spectra require a slightly different processing, independently from the others.
-In order to do that, it is necessary to deactivate the 'Apply Processing to All spectra' in the 'Setup Stack' dialog box by selecting 'Apply to Active'.
+In order to do that, it is necessary to select the applicable spectra.
+See below the difference between selected and active spectrum: